Faculty & Staff - Elementary

 Ms. Bridget McElroy | First grade teacher

-Ms. McElroy is very excited to begin her first year at Saint Isaac Jogues.
+Ms. McElroy is very excited to begin her third year at Saint Isaac Jogues.
 For the past three years, she taught first grade at St. Helen School in Chicago.
 She obtained a wealth of experience while teaching at St. Helen’s and is excited to bring those experiences into her first grade classroom at St. Isaac’s.
 She enjoys educating her students on an academic, personal, and spiritual level.
 Ms. McElroy attended St. Walter Elementary School, St.Viator High School and Marquette University.
 As a graduate of these schools she learned the importance of emphasizing a student’s religious and academic development.
 She enjoys providing this instruction for all students and will work to continue to provide these opportunities that only a Catholic school can offer.
 As a teacher, she loves being a part of an environment that will help shape students to become strong role models of the Catholic faith in their everyday lives.
 Ms. McElroy is committed to instilling in her students her Catholic values and will strive to build a strong Catholic foundation based on these values.

 Ms. Kathryn Wagner | Kindergarten Teacher

-This is Ms. Wagner’s second year teaching at Saint Isaac Jogues, and her fourth year of teaching overall.
+This is Ms. Wagner’s fourth year teaching at Saint Isaac Jogues, and her fourth year of teaching overall.
 Prior to teaching at Saint Isaacs, she taught Kindergarten at a Catholic school in the Archdiocese of Chicago.
 Ms. Wagner is a SIJ graduate and thrilled to be teaching Kindergarten at her former grade school!
 Upon graduating from Saint Isaac’s, she attended Nazareth Academy in La Grange Park and Saint Mary’s of Notre Dame.
 Ms. Wagner majored in Elementary Education with minors in Reading and Special Education.
 Post-grad, she returned to school to earn her Learning Behavior Specialist degree.
 She has attended all Catholic schools and she believes that Catholic institutions such as Saint Isaac Jogues provide students with a solid academic foundation, while also guiding their moral, spiritual, and personal growth.
 She is eager to share her faith and educational background with her students!